ministryofjustice/analytics-platform-control-panel/doc/running.md

 ### AWS Configuration

+In order to run the app you'll need various permissions set up for you in the wider infrastructure of the project, mainly for AWS platform.

 As the docs for AWS (linked above) mention, you'll need to add yourself an AWS user account linked to your MoJ email address via the [analytical-platform-iam](https://github.com/ministryofjustice/analytical-platform-iam)